Commercial General Liability

 The limit of coverage corresponds to space of premises you lease or rent.
 For example, if the space you lease were 500 sq./ft., the limit would not be over $1,000,000 because then replacement cost of the space would be $2,000 per square feet, which would not be realistic.

 Sometimes your landlord, clients, business partners or the government require commercial or comprehensive general liability insurance.
 We will find the best coverage needed for your business.
 You may need liability insurance certificate to proceed with your business, let us issue it in a timely manner.
-We offer coverage to the businesses in Greater Toronto Area (GTA), Ontario and Metro Vancouver, BC.
+We offer coverage to the businesses in Greater Toronto Area (GTA), Ontario.

 We work for you to find the best coverage with best values.
 We do not give up.
-Wherever is your business in BC or Ontario you can count on us.
+Wherever is your business in Ontario you can count on us.